Adaptive Architecture

 $3,000

+The HONK!
+Festival is an ongoing, annual festival of activist street bands, as well as a musical and theatrical reclamation of public space.
+Community participants join 350+ musicians from around the neighborhood and around the world to play, perform, and parade in Davis Square (Somerville, MA) and surrounding underserved neighborhoods of Boston.
 The 4th annual HONK!
-Festival of activist street bands, Oct.
-9-11, 2009, is a musical and theatrical reclamation of public space.
-Community participants join with 350+ musicians from around the neighborhood and around the world to play, perform, and parade in Davis Square (Somerville, MA) and surrounding underserved neighborhoods of Boston.
+Festival that BRAF supported took place on Oct.
+9-11 in 2009.

 David Petersen